DavidAduaka/Election-Analysis/README.md

-# Election-Analysis
+# Election-Analysis by David Aduaka

-## Project Overview
+## Overview of Elelction Audit
 A colorado Boad of Elections employee has given you the following tasks to complete eleciton audit of a recent local congressional election.

  1. Calculate the total number of votes cast.
  2. Get the complete list of candidates who recieved votes.
  3. Calculate the total number of votes each candidate received.
  4. Calculate the percentage of votes each candidiate won.
  5. Determine the winner of the election based on popular vote.

+Furthermore, as part of the Challenge, the election commission requested some additional data to complete the audit.

+ 1. The voter turnout for each county
+ 2. The percentage of votes from each county out of the total count
+ 3. The county with the highest turnout

 ## Resources
 -  Data Source: election_results.csv
--  Software: Python 3.7.6, Visual Studio Code, 1.57
+-  Software: Python 3.7.6, Visual Studio Code

-## Summary
+## Election Audit Results
 The analysis of the election show that:
 -  There were 369,711 votes cast in the election.
 -  The candidates were: